puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

     puppet module install dwerder-graphite

-{% aside Offline? %}
-If you don't have internet access, run the following terminal commands to use cached versions of all the modules reqiuired for quests in this guide:
+(If you don't have internet access, run the following terminal commands to use cached versions of all the modules reqiuired for quests in this guide:

     for m in /usr/src/forge/*; do puppet module install $m --ignore-dependencies; done

 This installs the modules for all of the quests in this guide.
-You can skip future instructions for installing modules.
+You can skip future instructions for installing modules.)
-{% endaside %}

 Easy enough, but what did we do, exactly?